-The United States' Black Friday holiday shopping ritual doesn’t have to be a descent into its usual madness.
-There are plenty of ways to build community, express gratitude, exercise your creativity, celebrate the commons, and otherwise stay sane.
+The United States’ Black Friday holiday shopping ritual doesn’t have to be a descent into its usual madness.
+There are plenty of ways to build community, express gratitude, exercise your creativity, celebrate the commons, and otherwise stay sane on Black Friday.
 Here are 15 of our favorites.

 When was the last time you set out to explore your city, town, or even neighborhood.
 There are beautiful and interesting things all around that we rarely notice.
 Take advantage of Black Friday to set out on foot and explore what’s right around you.

 If the thought of bringing more toys into your house is overwhelming, try hosting a toy exchange.
 The idea is simple: people bring toys they’re no longer using and swap them, with other families, for toys that the kids will use.
 It’s a win-win as you purge unused stuff and freshen up the toy choices for the kids.